nazgarr/Lingq/README.md

 Select any word, any phrase, and what comes out are translations written and SPOKEN at command.
 No more contextual or informal ambiguities.
 Every word, space, and punctuation mark is accounted for in BOTH dictionaries.

 Just keep forgetting a word that you keep coming across over and over in your text?

-Lingq’s review system allows you to rank your words that just don’t stick and put them into Lingq’s rankable flash cards, Questionnaire, and/or self-makeable questions for the most versatile and most efficient “study” session you will have in your language learning journey, making sure you learn words YOU want to learn and progress bottom line with a counter of all total words learned.
+Lingq’s review system allows you to rank your words that just don’t stick and put them into Lingq’s rankable flash cards, Questionnaire, and/or self-makeable questions for the most versatile and most efficient “study” session you will have in your language learning journey.

+Making sure you learn words YOU want to learn and progress bottom line with a counter of all total words learned.

 Living breathing forum with other Lingqers for questions, answers, learning pedagogy, and advice, including advice from active member and founder of Lingq himself, Steve.